TonioGela/blog/content/gh-action-in-scala.md

 > Also, I asked myself `Is it still possible to survive as a software developer in 2023 without ever having written a single line of javascript?`: you'll find the answer below.

-**TLDR**: yes and [@armanbilge] did it in a couple of repositories like [this one](https://github.com/typelevel/await-cirrus), so in this post we'll dissect his approach to create a how-to guide.
+**TLDR**: yes and [@armanbilge] did it in a couple of repositories like [this one](https://github.com/typelevel/await-cirrus), so in this post, we'll dissect his approach to create a how-to guide.
 Thank you Arman! :heart:

 ## Creating a simple action